Etale cohomology of diamonds: General base change results

 \begin{proof} The claim is pro-\'etale local on $Y$, so we can assume that $Y=X$ is strictly totally disconnected, and it suffices to prove the final statement, as this gives the statement about sheaves by sheafification.

 The final statement is again pro-\'etale local on $Y^\prime$, so we may also assume that $Y^\prime=X^\prime$ is strictly totally disconnected.
-In case (ii), note that $\tilde{X}\times_X X^\prime$ is again strictly totally disconnected, and so

-where we have written $\mathcal F$ also for any of its pullbacks.
-Here, the first equation follows from the definitions, the second equation follows from Corollary~\ref{cor:proetaleoverwlocaltop} and
+We have to see that if $\tilde{X}\to X\leftarrow X^\prime$ is a diagram of strictly totally disconnected perfectoid spaces, then the natural map